-- 1. A member must be 11 years old (Youth age) to show a market or dairy beef steer or heifer; 8 years (Youth) old to show dairy feeder calves. - 2.
-All animals must be castrated by first weigh-in and have no visible horns or scurs by fair weigh-in, as determined by Livestock Committee veterinarian.
+- 1. A member must be 11 years old (Youth age) to show a market or dairy beef steer or heifer; 8 years (Youth) old to show feeder calves. - All animals must be castrated by first weigh-in and have no visible horns or scurs by fair weigh-in, as determined by Livestock Committee veterinarian.
 Feeder calves by tagging date. - 3.
 To be eligible for sale, the following minimum weights and ages will be enforced:

 Species Ind.
 Wt.
 Age

-Beef 900 NA
+Beef 900 NĂ

 Dairy Beef 1000 NA

 Dairy Feeder Calf 300 Dec 1-Jan 31

+-

 4. Dairy/colored beef feeder calf members may tag two animals and select only one on the day of the fair.
-Feeder calf must be pail fed only.

 - 5. Only dairy breeds show in the dairy beef, feed calf project (Holstein, Jersey, Brown Swiss, Ayrshire, Milking Shorthorn, Guernsey), if a member brings a feeder calf that is crossed with a non-dairy breed (for example: Montibillard, Swedish Red Cross, Angus) those calves will be entered into the Other Breed Class. - 6.
-The market dairy beef and feeder calf project will be for steers only. - Feeder calves must be vaccinated with current recommendations by the local veterinarians.
-The livestock committee will consult with the local vet and relay the recommendations and the requirements to the Youth leaders in January. - 8.
-Members must be present at the tagging and weighing of feeder calves or arrangements made. - 9.
-Members will follow current drug rules. - 10.
-No alcoholic beverages, illegal drugs or sedatives will be allowed for project animals.
+The market dairy beef and feeder calf project will be for steers only. - 7.
+Feeder calves must be vaccinated with current recommendations by the local veterinarians.
+The livestock committee will consult with the local vet and relay the recommendations and the requirements to the Youth leaders in January.